 The capital costs of active transport projects will vary widely depending on the extent of infrastructure works required, and whether any land resumption is required.
 As such, 'standard' capital costs are unlikely to provide a good indication of capital costs in most situations.
 The operating costs of active transport projects will be affected primarily by the path material (asphalt or concrete), quality of the sub-grade, presence of lighting and requirements for sweeping or vegetation maintenance.
 However, the average cost per bicycle or pedestrian km is likely to be much lower than for motorised transport.
-While the average costs for all modes vary widely, our estimates suggest that the average operating costs of active transport are several orders of magnitude smaller than motorised transport (Table EX.2).
+While the average costs of active transport are several orders of magnitude smaller than motorised transport (Table EX.2).